 Students are asked to attach the key ring to the key(s) that they carry with them at all times.
-On one side of the tag is the Dickinson College 24-hour Department of Public Safety number (717-245-1111).
-On the reverse side is the phone number of the Center for Global Study and Engagement (717-245-1341).
-A Program Center number or other emergency number can be entered in the blank space.
-Your program address or phone number should NOT be entered.
+The tag contains the Dickinson College 24-hour Department of Public Safety number (717-245-1111).
 The emergency numbers on the key chain make the following easier: